Blog

 OTA DTv

-There are multiple factors that influence and can reduce signal strength.
-Some of the factors include radio horizon, antenna height loss, terrain, and clutter (structures, trees, foliage).
+Factors that can reduce signal strength include radio horizon, antenna height, terrain, and ground clutter (structures, obstructions, trees, foliage).
 Indoor antennas have additional losses.

 RADIO HORIZON